dani-capellan/pTBLightNet/README.md

 ## License

-This project is licensed under the **Apache 2.0 License**.
-You may freely use, modify, and distribute the code under the terms of the Apache License, Version 2.0.
-See the [LICENSE](LICENSE) file for details.
-Commercial use of this code must be reviewed by the original authors for potential compensation or additional credit.
-Commercial users are encouraged to contact the authors for licensing details.
-Please contact the authors to discuss commercial licensing.
+This project is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License (CC BY-NC-ND 4.0).
+You are free to share (copy and redistribute) the material in any medium or format for non-commercial purposes only, without modifications, and with appropriate attribution.
+You may not use the material for commercial purposes, and you may not distribute modified versions of this work.

+For more details, see the full license text in the [LICENSE](LICENSE) file or visit the [https://creativecommons.org/licenses/by-nc-nd/4.0/](Creative Commons website).

+If you are interested in using this work commercially or wish to request permission for a derivative work, please contact the authors to discuss potential licensing arrangements.

+© 2025 Biomedical Image Technologies - Universidad Politécnica de Madrid